coverclock/com-diag-bin/README.md

 # Abstract

 This are just odds and ends, mostly little scripts that I have found useful but are not specific to a particular project.
+Only a very few of them are documented here.

 # Contact